Next Meeting: Wednesday 15th January at 8:15pm in Lackagh Parish Centre.

 The Association typically holds 5 or 6 meetings during the year, together with a number of other activities throughout the year.
 In addition to these activities it provides a continually expanding library of genealogical and historical books for members' usage.

-Our regular meetings are held the second Wednesday of the month (alternating months) in Lackagh Parish Centre, Lackagh, Co.
-Galway at 8:15PM.
+Our regular meetings are held in Lackagh Parish Centre, Lackagh, Co.
+Galway.
+A list of forthcoming meetings is available here.

 Some benefits to members include: